Randy Salerno: Biography

 Salerno served as a general assignment reporter and as the weekend morning news anchor from 1994 till 1999.

 Before working at WGN, Salerno was a reporter and weekend anchor at WNYT in Albany, New York.
 Prior to that, he worked at WMBD-TV and WHOI-TV in Peoria, Illinois.
 He began his broadcasting career at WIFR-TV in Rockford, Illinois as a general assignment reporter.

 Salerno received his B.S. in Communication from Illinois State University in 1985, where he was an anchor/reporter for the campus TV station.
 He lived in Crystal Lake, Illinois, where he attended Crystal Lake South High School and played basketball.

 Death

 Salerno died in a snowmobile accident on the night of January 24, 2008, on Plum Lake near Sayner/Eagle River, Wisconsin.
-Salerno was a passenger on a snowmobile when the snowmobile struck a tree.
+He was a passenger on the snowmobile when it struck a tree.

 Salerno is survived by his wife Irene and 3 children.